ghu3/AHRI/README.md

 # AHRI
 Adaptive Human and Robot Interaction SDK
-Please report the issues here.
+# Please report the issues in the "Issues" Tab